 I am back in a world of rectangles, and I have never been so aware of how unlovely it is, a temple built via the sinew and blood of a million species just to worship money, that god made in the image of man, that god that breathes through an unholy spirit called cement.
 This cement didn’t grow, it didn’t even come from here, and as if in its own silent revolt it is inclined to tear and bubble, always needing to be smothered and smothered over again.
 I can’t remember why I’m here or what I do here; I can’t remember why I must come down the mountain and rejoin this sad story of money and cement … I only know that long ago they took away my knowing of how to live outside it.

-In the metal beast I listen to a podcast from Future Primitive about psychedelic plants, but it isn’t for knowledge: it is a desperate attempt to regain the feeling of being at home in the web.
-But the more furiosly I grasp at the thread the further it unravels.
+In the metal beast I listen to a podcast about psychedelic plants, but it isn’t for knowledge: it is a desperate attempt to regain the feeling of being at home in the web.
+But the more furiosly I grasp at the thread, the further it unravels.

 I am back down the mountain now, in a rectangular room looking at pictures of the mountain I took on this thing called an I-phone, another rectangle made through some bad magic.
 The pictures are rectangles and reflect nothing of myself in the web, the feeling of my DNA coiling around my own center.

 My ancestors are buried far from here, across different lands and across oceans.
 The place I call home is rented out by the month, with money as profits for a man I will never meet.
 When I look out the window I see flourescent signs from a strip mall positively glaring at me, as if they too resent being left on, wanting an evening’s respite from their own light.
 When I open the window I hear the unhappy roar of more metals beasts … the metal beasts that seem to breed in silent cement lots, annually producing what they call another “generation.”
 I can’t remember why we live like this, but I also can’t remember what came before.